remyzorg/pendulum/README.md

 * Code generation

-  * weird error when forgotting `;` after the last signal decl
-  * remove initialization syntax on global signals

   * ideas for addings runs and local signals(!!) (same problem actually)
     * add calls to run and define local in grc (both have only one child => less work)
     * for surface and depth : if i'm not selected,